There is no right or wrong answer.

 Develop a rationale for your salary expectations

-While your cost of living may help you decide if you would accept less pay to work from home, you should also do your research and set realistic goals for your preferred salary.
+While your cost of living may help you decide if you would accept less pay to work from home permanently, you should also do your research and set realistic goals for your preferred salary.
 When you take the time to think about what's behind your salary expectations, you'll be in a better position to articulate them to recruiters.
 You should also consider the following factors:

 The skills and expertise you bring to the table: If you possess additional knowledge, skills, or certifications compared to other people in your position, you may be less inclined to accept a lower salary.

-Growth potential: You may be willing to accept a lower salary based on the growth potential associated with a remote position.
+Growth potential: You may be willing to accept a lower pay based on the growth potential associated with a remote position.
 If it could lead to a higher salary down the road, a temporary cut may be worth it.

 Determine how much you value working from home